meisterlampe99/cmd_scripts_vivado/README.md

 # Scripts for Command Line use of Vivado

-Scripts for executing simulation, bitstream generation and FPGA configuration via launching Vivado from a Windows command prompt.
+Scripts for executing simulation, bitstream generation and FPGA configuration via launching Vivado from a Windows Command Prompt.
-Includes an example usage for both project and non-project modes.
+Includes an example usage for both Project and Non-Project modes.

 -------------------------------------------------------------------------------

 ## Overall Concept

-The scripts scan the launch folder for all system verilog files (.sv).
+The scripts scan the launch folder for all SystemVerilog files (.sv).
 The *TopModuleName* must be handed over to the scripts as an argument.
-Filenames should be irrelevant, but modules should be saved with the same
+Actual filenames should be irrelevant, but modules should be saved with the module name in the filename:
-filename:

 The module **myModule** should be saved as **myModule.sv**.
 The *testbench module* of said module must be called **myModule_tb** and should be saved as **myModule_tb.sv**.

-All constraint files found in the launch folder will also be considered
+All constraint files (.xdc) found in the launch folder will be included	during the build process.
+After Synthesis and Implementation design checkpoint (.dcp) files are created in the output folder *outputBit*, as well as utilization and timing reports.
-	during the build! (.xdc)

 ### Project vs Non-Project mode

 Project mode allows you to also open the same project in GUI mode.

-Non-project mode should have an overall lower runtime.
+Non-Project mode should have an overall lower runtime.

 ### Example Design

-A very basic example design is provided with the scripts:
-A 24bit counter where the 8 MSB bits are connected to LEDs on a Basys3 board.
+A very basic example design is provided with the scripts: A 24-bit counter where the eight MSB bits are connected to LEDs on a Basys3 board.

 ### Compatibility

 Tested for 2019.1 and 2024.2 versions, but should work with other versions.
-There was major change in tcl commands after 2019.1, which is considered when interacting with the hardware manager in the configuration script.
+There was a major change in TCL commands after 2019.1, which is considered when interacting with the hardware manager in the configuration script.

 ### Linting

 For Vivado versions later than 2019.1 a linter is used.
 All linter messages of type WARNING and CRITICAL WARNING are set to ERROR.
-An additional top_level_wLintErrors.sv is available for testing.
+An additional file, top_level_wLintErrors.sv is available for testing linter behaviour.

 -------------------------------------------------------------------------------